-- □ Spell-checked

-- LCMS Kansas District (instead of Kansas District, LCMS)

-- Lutheran Church-Missouri Synod (instead of Lutheran Church-Missouri Synod)

-- □ a.m./p.m. (instead of AM/PM)

-- □ One space after a period

-- □ En-dash in dates (January 12-14, 2019)

-- □ Apostrophes used correctly

-- Consistency of elements throughout (e.g., font, font color, font size-watch out especially when copying/pasting items)

-- □ Capitalization: Not overused

-- Outdated information removed (watch for this especially in repeated items in newsletters or time-sensitive information on the web)

-- □ Formatting checked (no unexpected indenting; unexplained symbols)

-- □ Numbers: spell numbers under 10; use numerals for numbers 10 and up

-- □ Hyphens in phone numbers
+Ц Names spelled correctly?
+Double-check.
+(The LCMS locator and social media sites are very helpful.)
+Titles correct?
+Check against official publications.
+Phone numbers correct?
+Check, or call to be sure (e.g., a phone number for hotel registration for a convention).
+All relevant information included? (date, location, time, cost, contact information) Contact names and information accurate?
+Are the contacts who have been listed aware of information being communicated?
+(This gets overlooked more than you might think.)
+Facts checked?
+Accurate photo captions?
+(Is everyone identified accurately and in the right place in the photo.)
+ST۱ /LE (CHECKS Spell-checked LCMS Kansas District (instead of Kansas District, LCMS) The Lutheran Church-Missouri Synod (instead of The Lutheran Church-Missouri Synod) a.m./p.m. (instead of AM/PM) One space after a period Apostrophes used correctly Consistency of elements throughout (e.g., font, font color, font size-watch out especially when copying/pasting items.)
+Capitalization: Not overused Outdated information removed (watch for this especially in repeated items in newsletters or time-sensitive information on the web.)
+Formatting checked (no unexpected indenting; unexplained symbols) Numbers under 10 spelled; numerals for numbers 10 and up Hyphens in phone numbers